crypta0gent/lolMiner-v0.5.1-Equihash-Miner/README.md

-lolMiner v0.6.1 Equihash Miner (Linux/Windows)
+lolMiner v0.6.1 Equihash Miner (Windows)

 lolMiner is an Equihash 144.5 (ASF, BTG, BTCZ, LitecoinZ, HeptaCoin, Safecoin, Snowgem, ZEL), Equihash 96.5 (Minexcoin) and Equihash 192.7 (ZERO & SafeCash) OpenCL based miner designed to work with NVIDIA and AMD GPUs.
 It can be run on any device that can execute OpenCL 1.1 code so CPU (Intel / AMD) as well as GPU (Intel / Nvidia / AMD).